artarazavi/CTF/README.md

 ```
 $ brew install radare2
 ```
-Clone this repo and run
+Clone this repo enter into the folder and run
 ```
 $ r2 crackme[#]
+-- [some radare2 fortune for fun]
 ```
+fun note: radare will tell you a fortune when you open up the file. to get another fortune simply run the "fo" command.
 When the radare prompt opens up run the "aa" command to analyze the code.
 ```
 [0x100000e80]> aa